1. WorkStep Knowledge Base

 Point in Time Surveys (Limited Access)

-Current-state, only organizations who have previously launched a Point-in-Time survey through WorkStep will be able to access this feature.
-This will be released for all customers later this year.
-For those with access, Point-in-Time surveys can be found under the Surveys page > Point-in-Time tab.
+Current-state, only organizations who have previously launched a Point in Time survey through WorkStep will be able to access this feature.
+This will be released for all customers at a later time.
+If you're interested in launching a Point in Time survey, reach out to your Account Manager to get started.

 Users will not need additional scope adjustments (sites or locations a user may access), however.
 A user's scope will determine: